 This can help you keep your standard of living for a time if you lose your job, or it can cover a large expense such as vehicle repair.

 Then determine how long it will take you to save that much and how much you have to take out of your paycheck each month to reach that goal.

-Once you’ve determined how much you need to save and how long it will take to save it, it’s a good idea to change your mentality to put payments into the emergency fund before you pay for anything else.
+Once you’ve determined the amount you need to save and how long it will take to save it, it’s a good idea to change your mentality and put payments into the emergency fund before you pay for anything else.

 What If You Have Low Income?

 Even if you have low income, you can set aside something each month.
 Try saving a percentage of your income, such as 5 or 10 percent.